 The following morning, the woman and a lady who had shared her room went for a walk together in a nearby park called The Quarry.
 The woman returned alone and left the hotel saying that she was going to catch the 1pm London train.
 Her room-mate returned later to find her gone; she expressed annoyance that she had not said goodbye before leaving, but denied that she could have caught that train as she had seen her after 1pm walking in the town in the company of a man, apparently in his mid-30s, dressed like a clergyman.
 Mr Brown, the friend of the Welsh family, also stated that he saw her that afternoon in the company of a clergyman.
-A policeman also said that he saw a woman who looked like Miss Edwards walking alone in The Quarry on Friday (5 September).
+Another witness – a policeman – saw a woman who looked like Miss Edwards walking alone in The Quarry on Friday (5 September).
 None of the possible witnesses thought that the woman seemed distressed, or to have suffered any harm, or to have been compelled to act against her will.

 It seems that Mr Welsh’s mother, Ellen Welsh, went to the police when she read about the Edwards Mystery, which is how the Shrewsbury story came to be reported in the press.
 Much of the detail was pieced together by Edward Edwards and a friend of the family called Samuel Campbell; the police also followed up the story.
 Mr Welsh was traced to his home in Birmingham and interviewed, but the lady who shared the room could not be immediately located.
 Nor could the woman who may or may not have been Miss Edwards.
 But from a letter written to the Liverpool Mercury by Ellen Welsh, it seems that the Edwards family were highly sceptical of the tale and preferred to think that Miss Edwards had been taken against her will rather than, as the Shrewsbury story suggested, having actively chosen to leave.

 Samuel Campbell of Elm Park in Fairfield, the friend of the family who had investigated the sightings, now took centre stage.
 Some reports described him as a member of the family, but most said that he was simply a friend.
 He wrote several letters around this time.
-To the Liverpool Evening Albion, he said that Miss Edwards had not had any arguments before leaving; that she had taken nothing with her nor made no signs to indicate that she intended not to return.
+To the Liverpool Evening Albion, he said that Miss Edwards had not had any arguments before leaving; that she had taken nothing with her nor made any signs to indicate that she did not intend to return.
 He also said that, in the course of his investigations, he had spoken to people in Liverpool who had seen her on the evening of her disappearance and on the following day.